 It is an ideal venue for functions and is often used for fundraising events such as Coffee Mornings and Quiz Evenings for both church and non-church organisations.

 Speymouth Church stands just outside the village of Mosstodloch, on the west of the River Spey.
 Built in 1733, it is often referred to locally as The Red Kirk for its prominent red coloured walls.
 The church building, which is Category B listed, received a new roof structure in 1991.

 Following the completion of a new extension to the building in February 2004, the rear of the church holds a vestry, disabled toilet facilities, kitchen area and small hall.

 In 2008, the organ was replaced with a new Allen organ and relocated to allow the rationalisation of the worship area.
 In 2015, some of the windows were replaced and the kitchen area was upgraded.

 The church is located in a tranquil area in the leafy countryside approximately one mile north of Mosstodloch, out on the Essil road towards the village of Garmouth.

-Click here for a map showing the location of Speymouth Church.
-The postcode for satellite navigation systems is IV32 7LE.
+The postcode of Speymouth Church for satellite navigation systems is IV32 7LE.